 With the internet, it’s a lot easier to get your hands on all of the knowledge out there.
 There are many websites where you can gather information for free, you can download any books to an e-reader from online vendors instead of scouring place after place for the book you’re looking for, and you don’t have to step inside of a bookstore if you don’t want to.

-Depending on which branch you specialize in (will be covered in Part 2), degrees in other fields can be helpful.
+Depending on which branch you specialize in, degrees in other fields can be helpful.
 The most common degrees for an astrologer are psychology and English.
 Why?
 You’re pretty much acting like a counselor to the person you’re reading (psychology), and need to know your mythology and should have a way with words (English).
 Again, you don’t *need* a degree, but reading up on these subjects is a must.